Towards solving the mass-composition problem in ultra high energy cosmic rays: model

 In our calculations an additional simplifying assumption is used.
 Generically, we assume that all existing detectors do not distinguish reliably Helium from proton and one can consider p+He flux as one light component, assuming the fraction $He/p$ as a free parameter of the model.
 However, we will start with the sum p+He as it comes from Fig. 4 (strip 3 for He and strip 4 for p) of \cite{Auger-shape2014}.
 Summing these two fractions, with errors summed in quadrature, we obtain p+He flux presented in Fig.~\ref{fig:p+He}.
 One can see that the sum of these two components saturates well the total flux, at least in the case of QGSJet and Sybil hadronic interaction models.
-This interesting fact confirms well our assumption that the light fraction (p+He) weakly depends on energy and with good accuracy saturates the total flux leaving small room for other components (e.g. $N$ which will be consider later as CNO component).
+This interesting fact confirms well our assumption that the light fraction (p+He) weakly depends on energy and with good accuracy saturates the total flux leaving small room for other components (e.g. $N$ which will be considered later as CNO component).

 We are ready now to calculate the energy spectra for $p+He$ models and to compare them with spectra released by Auger and TA in 2015.
 We consider a power-law generation spectrum as $Q(E)=K_i E^{-\gamma_g}$ ($i=p,~He$) with the same generation index $\gamma_g$ for protons and Helium nuclei.
 We also assume that sources are distributed homogeneously and uniformly, so that the calculated spectrum is universal, i.e. not being affected by propagation models.
-Energy losses include pair-production, photo-pion production, and photo-dissociation for Helium.
+Energy losses include pair-production, photo-pion production, and photo-dissociation for Helium on CMB and EBL.

 Secondary protons from $He$ and $D$ photo-dissociation and also from neutron decays are included in calculations.
 For interaction with EBL photons the model \cite{EBL} is used.
 In all these calculations we follow \cite{ABB}.

-In Fig.~\ref{fig:pHeSpectr_g26} and Fig.~\ref{fig:pHeSpectr_g22} the computed spectra for $p+He$ models are presented for $\gamma_g=2.6$ and $\gamma_g=2.2$ respectively.
+In Fig.~\ref{fig:pHeSpectr_g26} and Fig.~\ref{fig:pHeSpectr_g22} the computed spectra for $p+He$ models are presented for $\gamma_g=2.6$ and $\gamma_g=2.2$, respectively.
 A generic feature of $p+He$ spectra is the proton dominance at the highest energies because of the GR steepening for Helium at $E\lesssim 5\times 10^{18}$ eV due to photo-disintegration on EBL.
 Therefore the GZK cutoff in $p+He$ model becomes compulsory, unless the maximum acceleration energy $E_{\max}^{\rm acc}$ is below the GZK threshold $E_{\max}^{\rm GZK} \simeq 50$ EeV.